JesseCook93/CS408Project/docs/deploy-docker/README.md

 simplifies the deployment process by encapsulating the application and its dependencies within Docker containers, making it easier to manage and scale.

-The deployment process uses a `Makefile` to automate common tasks such as building Docker images, pushing them to Docker Hub, and deploying them to the EC2 instance.
+The deployment process uses the `dev.sh` script to automate common tasks such as building Docker images, pushing them to Docker Hub, and deploying them to the EC2 instance.

-The `Makefile` includes the following targets:

-    Makefile commands:
-      env      - Check if .env file exists init     - Initialize production setup by generating docker-compose.yml and ec2-ssh.sh validate - Validate Docker Hub and EC2 credentials in .env file up       - Start the Docker Compose services in production mode down     - Stop the Docker Compose services build    - Build Docker images without using cache push     - Push Docker images to Docker Hub deploy   - Deploy the application to the EC2 instance logs     - View real-time logs from the EC2 instance clean    - Clean up Docker resources and data volumes help     - Show this help message

 ## Prerequisites